commstpu/abe-rglas.github.io/content/blog/doctors/tellier.md

 * The doctor was very cautious, and said going too fast would be dangerous because high estrogen levels convert to testosterone in the body

 ## Monitoring
-Patient One (Note: a minor when she started HRT):
+Respondent One (Note, a minor when she started HRT):
 * The doctor continued with breast exams
 * The doctor made comments about how her thigh looks and how she was developing